 3. Learn to schedule and be forgiving if you can’t make something done

 I used to feel myself a bad wife when I had piles of laundry and a clueless husband who came up to me saying he had no fresh socks left to wear.
 Ugh.

-I used to feel myself a bad wife when my house was a complete mess, because I was too exhausted from looking after the baby (who seem to need NO rest at all) and I felt no energy to clean.
+I used to feel myself a bad wife when my house was a complete mess because I was too exhausted from looking after the baby (who seem to need NO rest at all) and I felt no energy to clean.
 But I hate when my house is messy.
-Clean house is clean mind and cozy atmosphere at home.
-Cleaning is my meditation.
-I love doing it.
-It’s just that you obviously can’t meditate when your toddler is jumping at your leg and you have to do stuff in a rush.
+A c

 I used to feel myself a bad wife when my husband had no lunch to eat (he works from home) because I failed at pre-planning and cooking beforehand.

 I used to scold myself for all that.
 Like, REALLY BAD.
 Until fairly recently, when I’ve heard a life-changing phrase from my husband: “Take it easy”, – he said – “I need a happy wife, not a housekeeper.
-Do things only when you feel that you have energy for them and can do them with love”.
+Do things only when you feel that you have the

-But you see, becoming a parent requires a sacrifice, a new way of thinking, these changes will take place if you readjust your expectations.
+But you see, becoming a parent requires the sacrifice, a new way of thinking, these changes will take place if you readjust your expectations.

 I’ve had days like these.
 They bust the chops out of me.
 And did I feel happy after all I was managing to do in the house?
 No. Because the reflection in the mirror told: ” You are exhausted!
 Go take a shower and have a good might sleep”.
 But I had no energy to go to the bathroom and take a shower before I bed (I don’t even start about having a conversation with my husband because it seemed like way too much!)

 What is more important is how you look and how you feel yourself.
 Because when the woman is happy, everyone around her feel that, too.